Ulala (Space Channel 5): Reception and legacy

-The character’s animation and personality in Space Channel 5 and Space Channel 5: Part 2 has received commendation.
+The character's animation and personality in Space Channel 5 and Space Channel 5: Part 2 has received commendation.
 Allegra Frank of Polygon praised her animations, particularly her defeated animation, as "super realistic."
 She also found her "sore loser" personality relatable.
 GamesTM staff praised her as "irresistible" and well-loved by "everyone," praising her motion-capture movements for giving the game its appeal and bemoaning how she has fallen into obscurity.
 Marc Saltzman for Entertainment Weekly complimented her personality, saying "gamers of all ages undoubtedly will want to help Ulala get her groove back — if not get their hands on a pair of those boots."

 Her sex appeal has received a generally positive reception.
 Travis Fahs of IGN felt she was one of the most "appealing" female characters since Lara Croft, while Official Sega Dreamcast Magazine US staff felt that her sex appeal made Lara seem less appealing.
 Entertainment Weekly cited her as "a digital diva who may well dethrone Lara Croft as the sexiest star of the small screen."
 Retro Gamer staff praised her as "the sexiest videogame character" at the time of her debut for her clothing, voice, and hair.
 However, Elona A. Boggs of Current Sauce criticized her as "offensive to women," and claimed that the character's emphasis on her appearance over her powers does "reflect[s] very little about female empowerment."
 Following the lawsuit against the character, CJ Andriessen of Destructoid labelled her as a "blatant Lady Kier rip-off."

-Legal issues
+Cultural impact

 Kierin Kirby, American singer and songwriter (pictured), filed the lawsuit against Sega in 2003.

 Sega was the defendant in the lawsuit Kirby v.
 Sega of America, Inc. in 2003 by Kierin Kirby (also known as Lady Miss Kier, lead singer of pop/dance group Deee-Lite).
 Kier alleged that the number of similarities was too great, citing dress, hair, and makeup.
 She further alleged that "viewers, listeners, and consumers" were and are likely to confuse the two.
 She claimed that Sega had offered her $15,000 between May and July 2000 for her "likeness, image, and name" to be used in a video game.
 She sought $750,000 in damages.
 In 2006, the lawsuit was dismissed, with the court determining that Ulala's design (such as her "anime" art style, height difference, and different style of dance) and Lady Miss Kier's appearance were different enough to be "transformative."
 The court applied Comedy III Productions, Inc. v.
 Gary Saderup, Inc. in its ruling, noting that Lady Kier was "at best the raw material" for Ulala.
 The court found that the "public interest in free artistic expression" outweighed the risk of public confusion between Kier and Ulala's designs.

+In 2024, singer-songwriter Kim Petras, a longtime fan of the franchise, dressed as Ulala in her orange suit from the original game for Halloween.
+She revealed her costume in the form of a cinematic recreation of the game on TikTok and Instagram.